-Theophina is a creative freelancer, avid lilaphile, and award-winning published poet.
-Her main focuses are nuanced Black British narratives with a particular focus around the arts and the LGBTQ+ community.
+Theophina is a writer, avid lilaphile, and award-winning published poet.
+Her main focuses are nuanced Black British narratives with a particular focus on the arts and the LGBTQ+ community.

 A previous Foyles Young Poet, her work has appeared in various mediums; from digital content commissioned by the BBC, to freelance articles, radio poetry features,

 short film and literature used for teaching in universities and schools.
-She has been selected for poetry residentials, delivered creative workshops and given live readings and performances of her work in Oxford, London and Slough.
+She has been hosted on industry panels, selected for poetry residentials, delivered creative workshops and given live readings and performances of her work in Oxford, London and Slough.

-Since graduating, Theophina has worked in publishing at Penguin Random House with Stormzy's imprint #Merky Books.
-After leaving to pursue her own creative path, she now works as a published freelancer, multi-medium poet and Editor-in-chief at Onyx.
-Her mediums span across writing, dance, short film, piano and mixed media artwork.
+After graduating, Theophina worked in publishing at Penguin Random House with Stormzy's imprint #Merky Books before leaving publishing to pursue her own creative career.
+She now works as a published essayist, freelance artist, poet and Editor-in-chief of Onyx.
+Her creative mediums span across writing, dance, short film, piano and mixed media artwork.